 Spoilers for Doctor Who’s season 4 and season 9 finales below.

 In 2008, I watched in horror as Donna Noble begged The Doctor to stop.
 A character whose bark and bluster hid a crippling lack of self-confidence had finally become the best possible version of herself, her life forever changed by her travels with The Doctor.
-However, she’d traveled a little too close to the sun, so to speak, and now she was dying, her human body incapable of containing the Time Lord energy coursing through her veins.
+However, she’d traveled a little too close to the sun, and now she was dying, her human body incapable of containing the Time Lord energy coursing through her veins.
 She had become The Doctor-Donna, a human-Time Lord hybrid, and it was going to kill her.
 Because she now had the intelligence of The Doctor she was fully aware of how impossible she was, yet she didn’t want to go back to just being Donna Noble.
 She didn’t want to be the woman who never realized her full potential.
 Her past was her own, and to take that away from her would be a crime, regardless of whether or not it meant saving her life.
 She begged the Doctor not to do what he intended, which was to save her life by erasing her memories of him and reverting her back to being a mere human.
 He did it anyway, even as she screamed, “No, no, no. Please.
 No. No!”